-If you’re wondering about your next job, there are a series of Rands articles which might make the transition easier.
+If you’re wondering about your next job, there are a series of Rands articles that might make the transition easier.
 First off, there’s A Glimpse and a Hook, which will describe how managers read your resume.
 Then we’ve got The Sanity Check, which will prepare you for the phone screen.
 And finally, there’s Ninety Days, which sketches out a plan for the first three months of your new gig.

 There are two gaping holes in this series of articles.
 First, I’m missing a piece on your interview, and second, there’s no article about how to negotiate.
-I’m saving negotiation for a later piece because first you’ve got to convince a bunch of people you don’t know that they should spend the next three years with you.
+I’m saving negotiation for a later piece because first, you’ve got to convince a bunch of people you don’t know that they should spend the next three years with you.

 An interview is an exchange of information, and the first and best way to screw up an interview is to forget is that it’s as important for you to gather information as it is to give it.